anvilproject/anvil-portal/content/learn/data-analysts/single-cell-rnaseq-with-orchestrating-single-cell-analysis-in-r-bioconductor.md

 ah = AnnotationHub() # again answer if asked
 ```

 Code to be run as we explore the book will make use of these "hubs" to retrieve data from the cloud and to save it locally so that you do not need to repeat the retrievals.
-The durability of these caches in AnVIL depend upon how you manage the persistent disk with your "runtimes".
+The durability of these caches in AnVIL depends upon how you manage the persistent disk with your "runtimes".
 We will not address this question as you can always construct and populate caches with whatever runtime you happen to be using; the management tasks required only affect wait times, not content availability.

-### Exploring an experimental dataset
+### Exploring an Experimental Dataset

 The following code chunk runs pretty quickly: